insin/newforms-bootstrap/README.md

 Renders a `.row`.

+These should be nested directly under `Container` components.

 #### `Row` props

 * `form`: `Form` - the `Form` instance to be rendered.
 Will be passed as a prop